 World-renowned fashion powerhouse, Gucci, has created a personalized virtual experience for customers who are reluctant to visit stores.
 The designer brand has essentially recreated a virtual trip to the Gucci store with its “faux luxury store” at its Gucci 9 hub in Florence.
 This allows staff to livestream from a replica showroom, pulling items to bring to the camera based on customer requests, and to communicate directly with shoppers around the world via their laptops and smartphones.

-If you’d like to see how particular luxury retailers are using virtual services and other Retail Choreography solutions to wow customers, check out our:
+If you’d like to see how particular luxury retailers are using virtual services and other Retail Choreography solutions to wow customers, check out our case studies for: